Yugenero/p_website/README.md

-web portfolio made with React and animejs libraries by Nelson Rodriguez
+Developer Web portfolio made with React by Nelson Rodriguez